-Transformative teaching is a multi-layered practice grounded in democratic leadership.
-It is the practice of protecting all and fostering equitable treatment, often through activism or negotiation with the school system.
+Transformative teaching is antiracist practice grounded in democratic leadership.
+It is the practice of fostering equitable treatment, developing empowering relationships and ensuring academic achievement for all.

 Who should apply?

 The Transformative Teaching concentration is designed for experienced teachers like you who want to increase their impact in the classroom and beyond.
 It serves as a rewarding alternative for gaining professional development credits.
 In the program, you will have opportunities to reflect upon your teaching practice to create empowering learning environments.

 - The online format allows teachers from across the country to connect in deep collaboration while continuing to teach full-time.

 - You will work with a fixed group of educators and faculty throughout the entire program in the cohort model.

 - A strong sense of community is developed during the week-long, online course held each summer.

 - You will develop solutions for educational equity and access as part of our social justice focus, thus becoming a transformative leader.

 - You will learn theories and pedagogy that empower you to address your students’ dynamic needs in the context of mandated curricula and assessment.